-You can hardly go without coverage, but more traditional car insurance policies won't value your cherished but older car the way you do.
-It's a predicament every car lover faces.
+The problem with collector car insurance is that traditional car insurance policies not only typically cost more, but won't value your cherished, infrequently driven older car the way you do.
+It's a predicament every collector of classic cars faces.

-You have several choices to insure a keepsake or classic car:
+You have several choices to insure a classic car:

 - The state-mandated required liability coverage.
-But the chances are, if you have the money to shelter a classic or collector car, you're probably risking not only your car but your financial assets if you choose a bare-bones policy.
+This is likely not a good choice.
+If you have the money to shelter a classic car, chances are you're probably risking not only your car but your financial assets if you choose a bare-bones policy.
 And your car, if you wreck it, will be your own problem.

 - A stated-value policy.
 The owner decides the value of the car.
 Usually these policies include a provision that allows an insurer to pay out actual cash value instead, if that amount is less.
 With stated value, you're buying only as much coverage as you can afford, rather than covering the true worth of the car.
 That's useful if you own, say, a Ferrari 250 GTO worth $2 million but can only afford to insure it for $1 million.